wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-linux-how-to-attach-disk.md

 	![Write the disk changes](./media/virtual-machines-linux-how-to-attach-disk/DiskWrite.png)

 8. Make the file system on the new partition.
-As an example, type the following command and then enter the account password:
+Append the partition number (1) to the device id.
+For example, type the following command and then enter the account password:

 		# sudo mkfs -t ext4 /dev/sdc1